Demystifying medical bills. Saving families.

 #1.
 Your Healthcare Coverage is not ACA-Compliant

 Qualified Health Plans (QHPs) are health insurance plans that are regulated by the Affordable Care Act (ACA).
 These plans cover preventive care, like mammograms at no cost to the patient.
-QHPs are available from the Federal Insurance Marketplace or outside the exchange from a licensed insurance broker.
-QHPs cover screening mammograms for women age 50 and older every 2 years, or age 40-49 as recommended by your primary healthcare provider, or if you have higher risks for breast cancer.
+QHPs are available from the Federal Insurance Marketplace or outside the exchange from licensed insurance brokers or agents.

 If your insurance or healthcare coverage does not comply with ACA mandates, your screening mammogram may not be covered or there may be out-of-pocket costs.